 This stands for Limited Liability Partnership.
 These types of organisations are typically associated with legal firms.

 This is the sum of all values divided by the total number of values.
 The Mean can be heavily affected by employees who earn either a lot more or a lot less than most. i.e. a CEO who earns 10x the normal wage will increase the mean average pay when looking at all employees.

-This average is calculated by listing all employees in order from highest to lowest paid and picking the value which is physically in the middle of the list.
-Using this method means that the average is not affected by a few employees who get considerably more or less than the majority.
-Statistically this is a better measure of average pay.
+This is calculated by listing all employees in order from highest to lowest paid and picking the value which is physically in the middle of the list.
+The median is not affected by a few employees who get considerably more or less than the majority.

-Ordinary pay includes basic pay, allowances, pay for piecework, pay for leave and shift premium pay.
+This includes elements of basic pay, allowances, pay for piecework, pay for leave and shift premium pay.
 It only includes money payments, so anything that is not money (such as benefits in kind or securities) is excluded.
-Gross amounts should be used after salary sacrifice.
+Gross amounts should be used after Salary Sacrifice.

-This key date is the basis for many calculations: an employee has to be employed on this date, the relevant pay period must cover this day and it’s the date from which a relevant employer has one year to publish their gender pay gap report.
+This key date is the basis for many calculations: to be relevant an employee has to be employed on this date, the Relevant Pay Period must cover this day and it’s the date from which a Relevant Employer has one year to publish their Gender Pay Gap Report.

 Stands for Science, Technology, Engineering & Maths - STEM subjects or occupations are areas whose core focus is in one of these four areas.

-Typically an employee who doesn’t work (and get paid) for every month of the year, but who gets paid in 12 equal instalments.
+This is typically an employee who doesn’t work for every month of the year, but who gets paid in 12 equal instalments.
 Because of the missed months their adjusted hourly rate of pay would be lower because it would reflect a whole year and not the reduced period they were actually paid for.
-By supplying actual weeks worked and leave weeks paid for, the software calculated a representative adjusted hourly rate of pay using the guidance contained in the ACAS guide.
+By supplying actual weeks worked and leave weeks paid for, the software calculates a representative adjusted hourly rate of pay.